Acne Vulgaris

 • Features of severe acne

-• Large number of comedones
+• A large number of comedones

 • Scarring